-The Hong Kong Tourism Board is encouraging arrivals by promising to give away half a million plane tickets to international visitors in a new campaign that kicks off on March 1.
+The Hong Kong Tourism Board is encouraging arrivals now that borders have opened by giving away half a million plane tickets to international visitors.

 While Hong Kong’s borders reopened in mid-January, the return of tourist arrivals has been sluggish.
 It was only in December that Hong Kong ended social distancing, mandatory proof of vaccination and testing requirements for international visitors after aligning itself with mainland China’s zero-COVID strategy during the pandemic.

-Now, the tourism board hopes a new plan, “Hello Hong Kong,” will entice visitors to return.
-Over the next six months, Hong Kong chief executive John Lee said 500,000 free round-trip airline tickets will be up for grabs to tourists in what he called “probably the world’s biggest welcome ever.”
+Now, the tourism board hopes its plan, “Hello Hong Kong,” will entice visitors to return with up to 500,000 free round-trip airline tickets up for grab in what Hong Kong chief executive John Lee called “probably the world’s biggest welcome ever.”

 All year long, events and festivals – such as Art Basel and the Dragon Boat Festival – will take place, and visitors will be eligible for discounts on food, drink, attraction admissions, accommodation and transport.